xlab-si/xopera-docs/docs/cli.rst

             The ``--resume/-r`` and ``--clean-state/-c`` options are mutually exclusive.

     .. tab:: Description

-        The ``opera deploy`` command is used to initiate the deployment orchestration process using the supplied TOSCA service template or the compressed TOSCA CSAR.
+        The ``opera deploy`` command is used to initiate the deployment orchestration process using the supplied TOSCA service template or the compressed (or uncompressed) TOSCA CSAR.
         Within this CLI command the xOpera orchestrator invokes multiple `TOSCA interface operations`_ (TOSCA `Standard interface` node operations and also TOSCA `Configure interface` relationship operations).
         The operations are executed in the following order: